 - Serif typefaces have a little stroke or line, known as the serif, at the ends of the characters.

 - Script typefaces are formal or casual and are designed to appear as if they are handwritten

 - Display typefaces cover a wide variety of character styles and are generally used for headlines and not intended for text copy.

 Display, sans serif, and script fonts coordinated together, create a sophisticated look without looking crowded on this arched label.

 What’s your brand’s personality?

-To choose the best font for you, you’ve got to know your brand.
-What’s the personality of your brand—is it fun, sophisticated or down-to-earth?
+To choose the best label fonts, you’ve got to know your brand.
+What’s the personality of your brand?
+Is it fun, sophisticated, or down-to-earth?
 What does your brand stand for?
-And how does it appeal to your target consumers?
+How does it appeal to your target consumers?

-Make sure your font is legible and meets regulatory standards for your product.
+- Make sure your label font is legible and meets regulatory standards for your product

-Make sure the fonts you select create the right impression for your brand.
+Make sure the label fonts you select, create the right impression for your brand.
 Once you get a feel for what your brand is all about, it’ll be easier to find the right font or combination of fonts.
-It may not pop out at your right away, so go through some options.
+It may not pop out at you right away, so go through some options.
 Select a handful of fonts that might work, then narrow them down until you find what works for your products.

 What size font should you use for your labels?